 Plus, they are easy to clean, which is also important.
 How many times have you had to dig dough out of a metal cookie cutter to clean it?
 At least a few dozen for me and it is something that makes me crazy, so I appreciate not having to do it.

-Looking for homemade dog treats without pumpkin?
-These banana oat dog treats are really good.
+These peanut butter banana oat dog treats are really good.
 I have tasted them, so I can say that honestly.
 The best part about making dog treats yourself is knowing exactly what is in them.

 Knowing what is in their treats because you made them yourself takes away any concerns of recalls on products for contaminations and worries about what is in their food that might not be very good for them.